monsoonmaelstrom/book2/book2.md

 “Not yet,” Liam sighs.

 It’s clearly just a matter of time.
 Dairuvar doesn’t want an alliance.
 They’re going to do something to break it.
 We're basically waiting for Iverson to decide how he’s going to do it.
-So far, I’ve had the impression that the one thing stopping him is the public backlash, but clearly that’s no longer a deterrent.
-The rumors about Dairuvar now have its army amassed at both its borders with Avonare *and* Leira, though so far I think they’re still merely rumors.
+So far, I’ve had the impression the one thing stopping him is the public backlash, but clearly that’s no longer a deterrent.
+The rumors about Dairuvar now have its army amassed at both its borders with Avonare *and* Leira, though so far I think they’re merely rumors.
 However, it doesn’t mean they’re not true.

 “Well, tomorrow should be interesting,” I say drily.